SwiftKickMobile/TLLayoutTransitioning/README.md

 ###UICollectionView+TLTransitioning Category

 The `UICollectionView+TLTransitioning` category provides some of useful methods for calculating for interactive transitions.
-In particular, the `toContentOffsetForLayout:indexPaths:placement` API calculates final content offset values to achieve Minimal, Center, Top, Left, Bottom or Right placements for one or more index paths.
+In particular, the `toContentOffsetForLayout:indexPaths:placement` API calculates final content offset values to achieve Minimal, Visible, Center, Top, Left, Bottom or Right placements for one or more index paths.

 `UICollectionView+TLTransitioning` also provides an alternative to `-[UICollectionView setCollectionViewLayout:animated:completion]` for non-interactive animation between layouts with support for animation duration, 30 built-in easing curves (courtesy of Warren Moore's [AHEasing library][1]), user defined easing curves (by defining custom `AHEasingFunctions`) and content offset control.
 The basic transition call is as follows: